Murder of Wayne Whelan: Attempted murder

 On 4 September 2019 his car was rammed at Griffeen Glen Park near his Lucan home and shots were fired at him.
 He survived but was hospitalised.

 Death

 His remains were found in the passenger seat of a burning car in Lucan, Dublin on 18 November 2019 and were so badly burned they had to be identified by DNA profiling.
+At the time of his death Whelan was 42-years-old.

+After his death, the Irish Sun Wayne claimed Whelan was linked to possible involvement in the 2016 killing of Noel Kirwan.

 Investigation

 Murder

 Two men and a woman were arrested on 12 December 2019.

 A woman was arrested on 18 February 2020.

 Court cases

 Attempted murder

 On 30 September 2020 three men appeared in court charged with the attempted murder of Wayne Whelan in September 2019.

 Murder case

 On 17 December two men appeared in court charged with the murder of Wayne Whelan.

 On 14 May 2020 two people appeared in court charged with the murder of Wayne Whelan.

 Guilty pleas for attempted murder

 On 24 May 2021 four men pleaded guilty to the attempted murder of Whelan before the Special Criminal Court.
 Wayne Ryan, Darren Henderson and two other men who cannot be named for legal reasons pleaded guilty to attempted murder Whelan in the State on dates unknown between 15 May and 15 November 2019, both dates inclusive.
 They had originally been scheduled to go on trial on 21 June 2021 but that date was vacated following their pleas.
-They are due to be sentenced on 12 July 2021.
+They were due to be sentenced on 12 July 2021.
+Collectively the group was sentenced to 33 years in prison, with Wayne Ryan receiving 15 years.

+Later, Cailean Crawford was convicted of conspiracy to murder Whelan.
+Charles McClean was convicted of conspiracy to murder.